11 Common project management challenges and solutions

 Do your employees disregard feedback?

-If your team is having these problems, it could be a sign of a lack of accountability.
-Each employee in the organization must understand their accountability to ensure a cohesive work environment where projects are finished on time and without errors.
+If your team is having these problems, it could be a sign of a lack of accountability, which is another issue in project management.
+Employees must understand their accountability to ensure a cohesive work environment where projects are finished on time and without errors.

 How to deal with lack of accountability

-To bring a culture of accountability to the workplace, the following things need to be established:
+To bring a culture of accountability to the workplace, the following things need to be established to deal with this project challenge:

 Clearly define what each team member’s role and responsibilities are.
 For example, if a project manager needs a report finished by Friday, they should convey the deadline and the required content to the team member who is writing the report.